 Elkhorn City in Pike County, Kentucky — The American South (East South Central)

-Erected 2001 by Kentucky Historical Society and Kentucky Department of Highways.
-(Marker Number K-2073.)
+Erected 2003 by Kentucky Historical Society and Kentucky Department of Highways.
+(Marker Number 2131.)

 Location.
-37° 18.236′ N, 82° 21.089′ W. Marker is in Elkhorn City, Kentucky, in Pike County.
-Marker is at the intersection of Patty Loveless Drive (Kentucky Route 80) and West Russell Street (Kentucky Route 197), on the right when traveling east on Patty Loveless Drive.
+37° 18.286′ N, 82° 20.677′ W. Marker is in Elkhorn City, Kentucky, in Pike County.
+Marker is at the intersection of Patty Loveless Drive (Kentucky Route 80) and Carson Island Road, on the right when traveling west on Patty Loveless Drive.
+Across the highway from the city hall, police and fire departments.
 Touch for map.
 Marker is in this post office area: Elkhorn City KY 41522, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Elkhorn City’s Railroads Daniel Boone's First Steps in Kentucky (approx. 0.2 miles away); Richard Potter (approx. 0.4 miles away); Russell Fork Overlook (approx. 1.7 miles away); Known But to God (approx. 2.1 miles away); Mill Rock Point (approx. 3.7 miles away in Virginia); Mill Rock Point Overlook (approx. 3.8 miles away in Virginia); The Crooked Road (approx. 3.8 miles away in Virginia).
+At least William Ramey (approx. 0.4 miles away); Elkhorn City’s Railroads (approx. 0.4 miles away); Daniel Boone's First Steps in Kentucky (approx. half a mile away); Russell Fork Overlook (approx. 1.3 miles away); Known But to God (approx. 1.8 miles away); Clinchfield Overlook (approx. 2˝ miles away in Virginia); The Name Breaks (approx. 2.6 miles away in Virginia); Early Settlement (approx. 3 miles away in Virginia).
 Touch for a list and map of all markers in Elkhorn City.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania.
-This page has been viewed 595 times since then and 42 times this year.
-Photos: 1, 2. submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania. • Bernard Fisher was the editor who published this page.
+It was originally submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania.
+This page has been viewed 1,201 times since then and 70 times this year.
+Photos: 1, 2, 3. submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania. • Bernard Fisher was the editor who published this page.